 As I read along in the PDF posted for free on the internet (Thank you, Mr. Bauckham), I will post thoughts, and update this blog like a webpage.
 These critical thoughts should not detract from our high praise of this work, though the wonders he is showing me now are more difficult to write than the brief criticisms.

 Mr. Bauckham, like most modern scholars, thinks that the Revelation could not have been written by John the Apostle.
 We await his reasons for thinking not.
 In the first chapter of my book, I think it becomes “obvious” that no one other than John could have written or received the Revelation.
-There is little reason to think not, though there must more reason than I have found in my note #1.
-The book speaks of the apostles in a way that an apostle might not speak of the apostles, and Jesus does not address John as one he knew in life.
+There is little reason to think not, though there must be more reason than I have found in my note #1.
+The book speaks of the Apostles in a way that an Apostle might not speak of the Apostles, and Jesus does not address John as one he knew in life.
 But these things are not decisive.

 A vision is not something one devises to serve ones personal intention.
 Bauckham writes as though he does not believe that John had a vision at all, but only pretended, using a literary device that he could have fully explained, having possession of the purpose.

 Yesterday, I marveled at his account of the little scroll, and today at the Lion and Lamb, and the meaning of witness.